 When modular display stands are designed keeping the colour palette and overall theme of the booth, instantly stands out and appears appealing to the attendees.

-For an attendee that does not know anything about your brand, your trade fair booth design is the best and the only way to make your business stand out.
+For an attendee that does not know anything about your brand, your expo booth design is the best and the only way to make your business stand out.
 An incoherent colour palette or one that sticks out like a sore thumb will surely attract their attention, but for all the wrong reasons.

 A colour palette that strains the eye is unsettling and unappealing and will do everything but increase your design stall’s foot traffic